| |

 Alcatraz in San Francisco

-Your journey begins with a ferry ride to the infamous Alcatraz Island, where you can enter the Alcatraz Federal Penitentiary.
+Your day begins with a ferry ride to the infamous Alcatraz Island, where you can enter the Alcatraz Federal Penitentiary.
 As you listen to the informative audio guide, imagine the history made here.

 Alcatraz from the water